-As for programming software, I decided to use R. It is not only free, but also well supported by a worldwide community of experts and users.
+As for programming software, we will use R. It is not only free, but also well supported by a worldwide community of experts and users.
 From attending numerous meetings and conferences in econometrics and statistics in recent years I can personally attest to its widespread adoption by the stats community, and its rapidly growing popularity amongst empirical economists.

 Another aim of this course is to get you started on technical writing, of the kind you would use to produce a professional journal paper with mathematical and statistical content.
-You will be using LaTeX, via TeXnicCenter, another free and widely supported package.
+You will be using LaTeX, via TeXnicCenteror any other LaTeX editor you may prefer.
 In essence, LaTeX is a programming approach to typesetting.
 If you're already "TeXting", great.
 If not, you have likely experienced at least some frustration with Word's equation editor or Mathtype, and you will find the LaTeX technology an attractive alternative to these "canned" packages.
-I recently made the switch, and would never go back to conventional word processors for my technical writing.